Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         gcloud compute backend-services add-backend ${INFRA_ID}-api-internal-backend-service --region=${REGION} --instance-group=${INFRA_ID}-bootstrap-instance-group --instance-group-zone=${ZONE_0}

 33. We now proceed with the master nodes creation.
 Note that we are using instance types e2-standard-4, but you can use any other type which suits you best.
 However please ensure the type you choose accommodates at least 16GB Memory and 4 vCPUs, as OCP will not be able to run the required containers on lower spec instance types.
 I have tried many times and it has usually failed or has been unstable.
-    1. Set the env variable for the master ignition config file
+    1. Set the env variable for the master ignition config file.

            export MASTER_IGNITION=`cat install_dir/master.ign`

-    2. Create the .yaml config file for the master nodes deployment:
+    2. Create the `.yaml` config file for the master nodes deployment:

            cat <<EOF >05_control_plane.yaml
            imports: